Yaveen123/genta-api/README.md

 | https://genta-api.online/get-data | Returns user data as JSON.
 Users are identified Google account sub returned when verifying JWT. |
 | https://genta-api.online/update-data | Edits user data on database through reading the JSON within the payload of the request. |

-### License
-Genta API  © 2025 by Yavisht Behari is licensed under CC BY-NC-SA 4.0.
-To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/